Variance and Standard Deviation Calculator

 Can the Standard Deviation Calculator process large datasets?

-What is the difference between sigma and s?
+What is the difference between the symbols sigma ($\sigma$) and $s$?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.